Water Softener Installation in Lakeland, FL

 - Major energy savings in a high-hardness zone.
 Scale buildup on water heater elements forces the unit to work harder.
 In Lakeland, where the phosphate-region geology causes scale to form faster than in coastal cities, removing hardness can reduce water heating costs by 25-30% and extend heater life by several years.

 - Better laundry results despite extreme mineral load.
 At Lakeland's hardness levels, soap cannot dissolve properly, leading to stiff fabrics and spotted dishes.
-Soft water allows detergent to work as intended -- Lakeland Highlands and south Lakeland residents often notice the biggest improvement.
+Soft water allows detergent to work as intended, Lakeland Highlands and south Lakeland residents often notice the biggest improvement.

 - Relief from mineral-heavy well water.
 Homes on private wells in former citrus grove areas around Highland City and Crystal Lake often have the heaviest mineral loads in the county.
 A properly sized softener provides immediate relief from dry skin, dull hair, and the residue that extremely hard water leaves behind.